-Our platform TRC technology is based on 1) autologous cell products, which are a unique cell mixture containing large numbers of stem and early progenitor cells produced outside of the body from a small amount of bone marrow taken from the patient, and 2) the ability to produce these products in an automated process that meets Good Manufacturing Practice (GMP) guidelines.
+Our platform TRC technology is based on:

+- Autologous cell products which are a unique cell mixture containing large numbers of stem and early progenitor cells produced outside of the body from a small amount of bone marrow taken from the patient, and - The means to produce these products in an automated process.

 We have developed a manufacturing system to produce human cells for clinical use.
 This automated cell manufacturing system enables the "single-pass perfusion" cell culture process.
 Single-pass perfusion is our patented manufacturing technology for growing large numbers of human cells.
-The cellular components of TRC-based products include adult stem and early progenitor cell populations which are capable of forming tissues such as cardiac, vascular, bone, neural, and the hematopoietic and immune system.
+The cell component of TRC-based products include adult stem and early progenitor cell populations, which are capable of forming tissues such as cardiac, vascular, bone, neural, and the hematopoietic and immune system.

 All TRC-based products are produced using our cell manufacturing system in centralized manufacturing facilities.
-We have one manufacturing site in the U.S. located at our headquarters in Ann Arbor, MI, and two contract facilities in the EU located in Stuttgart, Germany (Fraunhofer Institute for Interfacial Engineering and Biotechnology) and Bad Oeynhausen, Germany (Institute of Laboratory and Transfusion Medicine at the Heart Center).
+We have one manufacturing site in the U.S. located in Ann Arbor, MI and three contract facilities in the EU located in Stuttgart, Germany (Fraunhofer Institute for Interfacial Engineering and Biotechnology), Bad Oeynhausen, Germany (Institute of Laboratory and Transfusion Medicine at the Heart Center) and Barcelona, Spain (Tissue and Cell Therapy Center at the Blood and Tissue Bank).

 Since our inception, we have been in the development stage and engaged in research and product development, conducted principally on our own behalf.
-Our initial business plan was to pursue our targeted markets by commercializing our cell manufacturing system and supplies; however, since 2004 we have phased out our marketing efforts promoting the cell manufacturing system as a commercial product.
+Our initial business plan was to pursue our targeted markets by commercializing our cell manufacturing system and supplies.
+Since 2004 we have phased out our marketing efforts promoting the cell manufacturing system as a commercial product.
 Currently, we have minimal product sales consisting of manufacturing supplies to academic collaborators in the U.S. and cell-based products to EU-based physicians.

-We are currently focused on utilizing our TRC technology to produce autologous cell-based products for use in regenerative medicine applications.
+Our current focus is on utilizing our TRC technology to produce autologous cell-based products for use in regenerative medicine applications.
 At such time as we satisfy applicable regulatory approval requirements, we expect the sales of our TRC-based products to constitute nearly all of our product sales revenues.